dzida/colors-classifier/README.md

 provided (eg. web, xkcd).

 ### Human perception vs. digital colors
 Colors perception is subjective by it's nature.
-Additionally there are some technical limitations that affects colors perception when using digital devices (eg. RGB vs natural color perception).
+Additionally there are some technical limitations that affect colors perception when using digital devices (eg. RGB vs natural color perception).
 This might be significant matter in a solution that implements colors comparison algorithms.